Review: Sheraton Johor Bahru

 Check‑in was fast and there were no queues, granted it was a Sunday afternoon check-in.
 We booked a Deluxe King room and shortly before check-in, we saw that we’ve been upgraded to a Club room.
 There were no suite upgrades available that day.

-Marriott Bonvoy Platinum status was also recognised, and the front desk staff offered a choice between welcome points, a snack or some chocolates.
+Marriott Bonvoy Platinum Elite status was also recognised, and the front desk staff offered a choice between welcome points, a snack or some chocolates.
 Breakfast was not automatically included with our rate, and the front desk staff initially suggested we use the Sheraton Club for breakfast.
 We asked whether we could instead take breakfast in the restaurant, which they agreed to upon request.
 So it does seem like breakfast isn’t offered to you upfront, and has to be requested.

 The room